driessenslucas/MLOps-Mushrooms-pipeline/readmeforpandoc.md

 ### 7.1 GitHub Actions

 I used Github actions to automate the training and deployment of the model.
 The workflow is defined in the .github/workflows directory.
-It triggers a pipeline that goes the whole process of data extraction, preprocessing, training, evaluation, and deployment.
+It triggers a pipeline that goes through the whole process of data extraction, preprocessing, training, evaluation, and deployment.
 Each directory has its own yaml file for this.

 ![github actions](./images/githubworkflow.png){ width=600px }

 Pipeline start

 Here you can set the environment variables for the pipeline, choosing if you want to create_compute, train_model, skip_training_pipeline, download_model or deploy_model these allow for a more flexible pipeline, where you can choose to skip certain steps.
-Since you don't need to recreate the compute or train the model each time you want to redeploy it.
+Since you don't need to recreate the compute cluster or train the model each time you want to redeploy it.
 ![github actions](./images/pipline-start.png){ width=600px }

 ### Jobs